veropetit/BeStarsMiMeS/10-WhatDoTheSpectraLookLike.md

 The binarity of these systems can sometimes also be seen in the Halpha line, which is especially useful for the non-obvious binaries.
 See the A note on binarity section above.

+> @Patrick: wanna add something here about the comparison between our list of Be and Jonathan's Be star TESS paper?
+Your results and notes are in a separate spreadsheet, right?